Saturday, November 5, 2016

 9. SRI MERU

 This unique temple is built to tell you that you are goddesses and gods.
 If you like, you can be like them too.
 You are free here.
-Nobody stops All the powers shown here are dormant in you Your sadhana consists in bringing them out to use them for loving yourself, improving yourself and all those around
+Nobody stops you.

-You gain nothing by leering or laughing at the goddesses here.
+You gain nothing by leering or laughing at the Goddesses here.

 You gain everything by understanding your own nature reflected by them.

 You are beautiful, lovable, just as you are.
-You are erotic.
-Nothing wrong!

 You can create your identity and future.
-You are not powerless.

 You don’t have to be what others tell you to be.